skyy4/BridgeLabz-Training/README.md

 The repository is organized in a modular way.

-Currently, all foundational Core Java work resides in the **core-java-practice** directory.
+Currently, all foundational Core Java work resides in the **core-java-practice** directory, and OOPs practice work resides in the **oops-practice** directory.

 ```
 BridgeLabz-Training/